What is MTHFR?

 Also, genetics are just one piece of the diagnostic pie; alone, they are unlikely to give you the solutions you seek..More important than SNPs are your symptoms and history, as well as lab testing, which should be comprehensive and include vitamins and minerals.

-Conditions treated includeHypothyroidism, hyperthyroidism, functional hypothyroidism, Hashimoto's, fibromyalgia, fatigue, depression, anxiety, mold toxicity, heavy metal toxicity, vitamin deficiencies, ADHD, etc.
+Conditions treated includeHypothyroidism, hyperthyroidism, functional hypothyroidism, Hashimoto's, adrenal fatigue, fibromyalgia, fatigue, depression, anxiety, mold toxicity, heavy metal toxicity, vitamin deficiencies, ADHD, etc.

 I am also familiar with Lyme, Celiac and gluten sensitivity.